IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The client issues a HTTP GET request to the well-known metadata endpoint associated with Authorization Server.

 There are various ways of formulating this endpoint as described in [RFC 8414, section 3.1], and [OpenID Connect Discovery, section 4].
-Authorization Servers are RECOMMENDED to follow one of these procedures, but MAY choose a different well-known endpoint location mechanism.
+Authorization Servers are recommended to follow one of these procedures, but may choose a different well-known endpoint location mechanism.

-A non-normative example of such a request using [RFC8414] MAY look like:
+A non-normative example of such a request using [RFC8414] may look like:

 ```http
 GET /.well-known/oauth-authorization-server/tenant1 HTTP/1.1